ShahSau/R/README.md

 # R data science projects.
-Datas are either from Datacamp or from other sources.
+Data are either from Datacamp or from other sources.